omdevteam/om/docs_src/documentation_source_string.rst

 The Source String
 -----------------

-Information about the source of data events is provided to OnDA at start-up, in the form of the *Source String*, a command line argument to the *onda_monitor.py* script:
+Information about the source of data events is provided to OM at start-up, in the form of the *Source String*, a command line argument to the *om_monitor.py* script:

 .. code-block:: bash

-    onda_monitor.py SOURCE_STRING
+    om_monitor.py SOURCE_STRING

-The exact format of the string depends on the Data Retrieval Layer implementation used by the monitor, and is usually part of the information provided to the user by the developer that configured the OnDA monitor.
-The format is often tied to the facility where the experiment is taking place: the following is a list of facilities that are currently officially supported by OnDA, with a description of the typical format of the source string at each of them.
+The exact format of the string depends on the Data Retrieval Layer implementation used by the monitor, and is usually part of the information provided to the user by the developer that configured the OM monitor.
+The format is often tied to the facility where the experiment is taking place: the following is a list of facilities that are currently officially supported by OM, with a description of the typical format of the source string at each of them.